How to Deal With a Real Estate Bidding War

 - Home sale contingency

-The fewer contingencies in a real estate contract, the better.
-If you can find a great offer without them, all things being equal, you should be golden.
-Buyers may want to include several stipulations in their offer that can make the deal harder to complete.
-They may require that your house appraises for a certain amount, or that they must get approved for a loan, or that the home has to pass a home inspection.
+Buyers may want to include several stipulations in their offer that can make the deal more challenging to complete.
+They may require that your house appraise for a certain amount, that they must get approved for a loan, or that the home has to pass a home inspection.

 Make Sure The Buyer Doesn’t Have A House They Need to Sell!